apolo-actions/mlflow/README.md

-# Run your personal MLFlow server on the Neu.ro platform with neuro-flow
+# Run your personal MLFlow server on the Apolo platform with apolo-flow

-This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [MLFlow server](https://www.mlflow.org/docs/latest/tracking.html).
+This is a [`apolo-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [MLFlow server](https://www.mlflow.org/docs/latest/tracking.html).
 You can use it to track your ML experiments and model trainings, track model in model registry and perform model deployment to production using our integrations [in-job-deployments](https://github.com/neuro-inc/mlops-job-deploy-app) or [MLFlow2Seldon integration](https://github.com/neuro-inc/mlops-k8s-mlflow2seldon), or build own integrations.

 The MLFlow action exposes several arguments, one of which is mandatory: `artifacts_destination`.